SAVE THE MEADOWS

 What’s happening to the FDR Park Meadows?

-As of October 2025, Philadelphia Parks & Rec and the Fairmount Park Conservancy have built nothing in the huge area of the they cleared in May and June of 2024: the whole area to the west and south of Bellaire Manor, including the picnic grove and nearly 50 irreplaceable heritage trees among hundreds of others.
-It’s the next phase of this $256 million plan, “Pattison Fields,” with five artificial turf athletic fields in the northern section of the Meadows, plus roads and parking lots.
+As of January 2026, Philadelphia Parks & Rec and the Fairmount Park Conservancy have built nothing in the huge area they cleared in May and June of 2024: the “Pattison Fields” phase of this $256 million plan, west and south of Bellaire Manor.
+The picnic grove and nearly 50 irreplaceable heritage trees were destroyed, among hundreds of others.
+The plan shows five artificial turf athletic fields, plus roads and parking lots in this section of the Meadows.

 Although at least 75 acres have been clear-cut, there are still 100 acres of habitat and tree canopy left to save from toxic turf and development.
 The Meadows are magical; the development plan is controversial.
 Let Parks and Rec and your Council members know that access to wild green space is important to South Philadelphians!